Iktiup-Mahmud/bcc-main-site/README.md

-# University Computer Club Website
+# BAIUST Computer Club Website

 A modern, dynamic website for a university computer club built with Next.js, TypeScript, and beautiful UI components.